WaTF-Team/WaTF-Bank/README.md

 - Krit Saengkyongam

 ## License
-This project is using the GNU General Public License v3.0.
+This project is using the MIT License.

 Copyright (c) 2018 WaTF-Team